openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Platform specifies the underlying infrastructure provider for the NodePool
+<p>platform specifies the underlying infrastructure provider for the NodePool
 and is used to configure platform specific behavior.</p>
 </td>
 </tr>